The Perils of cheap, budget web hosting

 A web host may impose very strict restrictions on what your website can do and what resources are available to it so that they can ensure your website (or someone else’s website) doesn’t bring the whole server down and affect hundreds of other customers.

-However, this means that it can be a real headache to get modern, cutting-edge website technologies to work, they just require more than what is available on these hosting plans.
+These restrictions also mean it can be a real headache to get modern, cutting-edge website technologies to work, they just require more than what is available on these hosting plans.
 On the other hand, if the shared hosting plan is too generous and not so strict then your website (or someone else’s) could use too many resources on the server and bring down other websites.

 It’s a delicate balancing act, and in the case of large web hosting companies where they cannot possibly know the exact nature of each website being hosted on their servers, it’s impossible for them to offer both stability and flexibility at the same time.
 Our web hosting service at Problue Solutions solves these problems, because we don't have to worry about what else might be on our servers, and we can fine-tune everything to run smoothly for everyone.